 - Whisk together the flour, baking powder, salt, and thyme in a large bowl.

 - Cut in the butter with a fork or using two butter knives until the butter is mostly incorporated, but there are a few larger pieces about the size of peas.
-Stir in ⅔ of the shredded cheese until it’s completely coated with flour (reserving ⅓ of the shredded cheese for topping).
+Stir in ⅔ of the shredded cheese until it’s completely coated with flour (the ⅓ of the shredded cheese for topping).

 - Shape the dough into a ball, then flatten it into a disk; wrap it in plastic wrap and chill 10 minutes in the freezer.
 (Or chill it in the fridge a couple hours or overnight.)

 - Turn the dough out onto a lightly floured surface.
 Roll or press the dough out to a circle about 7 to 8 inches in diameter and ¾ inch thick.
 Use a floured 2 ½ inch round cookie cutter to stamp out the scones, then gather up the dough scraps and repeat as necessary (you should get 8 to 10 scones).

 - Transfer the scones to the prepared baking sheet, lightly brush the tops with a little milk and sprinkle on the remaining ⅓ of the shredded cheese.